lukeaugusto/University-work/CPP/Basic RPN Calculator/README.md

 ## Motivation

-Course: CSE 2050 - Program in a Second Language, Spring 2016
+Course: CSE 2050 - Program in a Second Language, Spring 2016, Florida Institute of Technology

 ## Installation